eislab-cps/d7024e/tutorials/4-mocking-networks/README.md

 }
 ```

-**Why Lock here?** `Listen()` modifies the listeners map by adding a new entry.
+`Listen()` modifies the listeners map by adding a new entry.
 This requires exclusive access to prevent race conditions.

 ## Connection-Level Synchronization
 Each `mockConnection` has its own mutex to protect connection-specific state: